TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Properties/CruserId.rst

    .. note::
       The database field configured in this property is created automatically.
       It does not have to be added to the :file:`ext_tables.sql`.
+      This field is removed in TYPO3 12 (Breaking: #98024).

 Examples
 ========